 Spring time!
 With a green, lush island that is bountiful with flowers comes rain and wind.

 Although spring temperatures get warmer after a cold winter, strong winds often occur during this season.
-Spring is most known for extreme wind events that bring rough, white-capped seas.
+Spring is most known for wind events that bring rough, white-capped seas.
 Dense fog is common during the late spring as we approach the summer, and often into summer.
 Ocean temperatures range from the mid 50s to low 60s (°F).
-There are some nice weather windows in spring, but this shoulder season tends to result in many weather cancellations.
+There are some nice weather windows in spring, but this shoulder season tends to result in weather cancellations.

 For more information about seasonal weather at the Channel Islands National Park, click here!